godotengine/godot-website/collections/_article/whats-missing-in-godot-for-aaa.md

 ### Scene job system

-Most of the work done for the Godot 4.0 involved large feature and performance improvements to all the servers (rendering, physics, navigation, etc.).
+Most of the work done for Godot 4.0 involved large feature and performance improvements to all the servers (rendering, physics, navigation, etc.).
 Servers are also now multithreaded and optimized.
 Even asset loading can now be done multithreaded (using multiple threads to load multiple assets).

 Still, the scene system (which uses those servers), despite several usability improvements, has not seen significant optimization.

-Scenes nodes in Godot are mostly intended to carry complex high level behaviors (such as animation trees, kinematic characters, IK, skeletons, etc.) for limited amounts of objects (in the hundreds at most).
+Scene nodes in Godot are mostly intended to carry complex high level behaviors (such as animation trees, kinematic characters, IK, skeletons, etc.) for limited amounts of objects (in the hundreds at most).
 Currently, no threading happens at all and only a single CPU core is used.
 This makes it very inefficient.

 This makes it an ideal target for optimizing with multithreading.
 There is [an initial proposal](https://github.com/godotengine/godot-proposals/issues/4962) on threaded processing for scene nodes, which should give complex scenes a very significant performance boost.